-Tour Crew: Glen Smith (Tour Manager), Lyane Ngan (Band Personal Assistant), Ewan Cameron (Lightning Director), Andy May (FOH Sound Engineer), Tim Franklin and Danny Stead (Monitor Engineer), Lloyd Gilbert (Guitar Tech), Andy Tomkins (Keyboard / Bass & Guitar Tech), Lance Miles (Drum Tech), Tanja Buck (Production Assistant)
+Tour Crew: Glen Smith (Tour Manager), Lyane Ngan (Band Personal Assistant), Ewan Cameron (Lightning Director), Andy May (FOH Sound Engineer), Tim Franklin and Danny Stead (Monitor Engineer), Lloyd Gilbert (Guitar Tech), Andy Tomkins (Keyboard / Bass & Guitar Tech), Lance Miles and Darren Alexander (Drum Tech), Tanja Buck (Production Assistant)

 Support Bands: Cats In Space (UK Tour 2017)

 Additional / Unusual songs performed: Don't Waste My Time (sometimes in the encore)